Officer involved shooting leaves suspect hospitalized

-Deputies with the Carroll County Sheriff’s Office shot a man Thursday night after they say he threatened them with an incendiary device.
+Deputies with the Carroll County Sheriff’s Office shot a man last week after they say he threatened them with an incendiary device.

-Bryce Jarrod Suter, 41, of Carrollton was shot multiple times by two deputies after they forced their way into his Park West Drive residence.
-Georgia Bureau of Investigation agents said Suter had barricaded himself inside and threatened to “blow up” deputies.
+Bryce Jarrod Suter, 41, of Carrollton was shot multiple times by two deputies after they forced their way into his Park West Drive residence on Aug.
+19. Georgia Bureau of Investigation agents said Suter had barricaded himself inside and threatened to “blow up” deputies.

 Suter was treated on scene and transported to Grady Memorial Hospital in Atlanta for his injuries.
 No law officer was injured in the incident, the GBI said.